Chart Color Schemes

 The level of residential development activity in Albury - East was found to be higher than 90% of real estate markets across the country

 Albury - East has seen approximately 263 new homes approved annually over the past five financial years, from FY-21 to FY-25.
-This totals 1,315 homes approved during this period, with an additional 55 approvals in FY-26 so far.
-Each dwelling built has resulted in an average of 2.5 new residents per year over the past five financial years, indicating strong demand that supports property values.
+A total of 1,315 homes were approved during this period, with an additional 76 approvals so far in FY-26.
+Each dwelling built has attracted an average of 2.5 new residents per year over the past five financial years, indicating strong demand which supports property values.

 Frequently Asked Questions - Development